 There is always something that needs fixing or a challenge that requires a creative solution at Granor Farm.
 Each day the campers will work on a special project to help improve life at the farm.
 These projects have included building a new library for the farmstand, painting the chicken coop, and creating artwork to beautify the property and farm buildings.
 Campers will brainstorm ideas, work together to find solutions, and share in the process of creating something fun and useful.

 In addition to learning how to skillfully harvest the vegetables from the fields, we want our campers to learn how to use the food we are growing in delicious recipes.
 Together with our in-house chef, the campers will learn about a new recipe, help prepare the food, and hopefully develop a favorite way to prepare and eat yummy vegetables.
 At the end of the week, campers will go home with a new collection of recipes to share with their families.

 Vicki was born and raised in Michigan, graduated from Michigan State University, and raised three wonderful boys.
 She spent a few decades in the Chicago area where she taught preschool at the Mary Meyer School in Lincoln Park.
-Vicki and her husband Tom are "retiring" to the Three Oaks area in 2018, where she will continue to share the incredible resources of Granor Farm and its staff to teach, explore, and discover the natural world with our summer campers.
+Vicki and her husband Tom moved to the Three Oaks area in 2018.
+Vicki has been with Granor Farm camp from the beginning and continues to share the incredible resources of Granor Farm and its staff to teach, explore, and discover the natural world with our summer campers.